persapiens/Course/Project/Pipeline2.md

 ##### Milestone report

-As you learn how to setup configuration management for this project, document the experiences you have in learning about setting up the system and the issues you had in replicating this process automatically.
+Document the experiences you have in learning about setting up the system, and implementing your test and analysis techniques.
 This can be described in your submission's README.md.

 ## Evaluation

-* Automatically configure a jenkins server.
-(40%)
+* Automatically configure a build environment and build job (20%).
-* Automatically configure a build environment.
-(20%)
+* Test prioritization analysis (30%).
-* Create a build job.
-(20%)
+* Static analysis (30%).
-* Checkpoint and milestone report.
-(10%)
+* Checkpoint and milestone report (10%).
-* Screencast.
-(10%)
+* Screencast (10%).

 Points may be deducted for not following constraints, poor quality of implementation, poor task communication and delegation, or failing to include sufficient detail required to evaluate capabilities.